Metropolitan Borough of Barnsley

-The Metropolitan Borough of Barnsley is a metropolitan borough in South Yorkshire, England; the main settlement is Barnsley and other notable towns include Wombwell, Worsbrough, Penistone and Hoyland.
+The Metropolitan Borough of Barnsley is a metropolitan borough in South Yorkshire, England; the main settlement is Barnsley and other notable towns include Wombwell, Worsbrough, Penistone, Hoyland and the Dearne Towns.

 The borough is bisected by the M1 motorway; it is rural to the west, and largely urban/industrial to the east.
 It is estimated that around 16% of the borough is classed as urban overall, with this area being home to the vast majority of its residents.
 Additionally, 68% of Barnsley's 32,863 hectares is green belt and 9% is national park land, the majority of which is west of the M1.
 In 2007, it was estimated that Barnsley had 224,600 residents, measured at the 2011 census as 231,221.

 The neighbouring districts are Doncaster, Rotherham, Sheffield, High Peak, Kirklees and Wakefield.

 History

 The borough was created on 1 April 1974 under the Local Government Act 1972.
 It covered the whole area of 12 former districts and parts of another two, which were all abolished at the same time: